 Now some of you maybe thinking – well I have bad knees, my back hurts, my shoulder is always sore, I CAN’T exercise anymore.
 I can totally relate!
 My back and neck are so bad some days it feels like I was hit by a Mack truck!
 However, when I go through long stints without finding some sort of exercise that works for me (especially exercises that strengthen the muscles around my problem areas), the pain actually increases instead of decreases (read last blog post).
 Regular exercise-doing what YOUR body (not your neighbor’s body) is physically capable of doing will make a difference in how you feel both inside and out!
 Find alternative workouts like yoga at a local gym or even a physical trainer who understands your condition and who can help you get back into a better physical shape – the investment can make a world of difference!
 And one last note, if you have trouble getting a trainer or affording one, speak to you VA health care provider about getting physical therapist to help you, they will be able to teach you exercises that can reduce your pain and increase your overall mobility.

 2. You Had a Sense of Purpose

 Most, if not all of us who are reading this blog post, joined the military as a volunteer, this gave us a sense of purpose and duty.
-However, leaving the service might make use feel adrift without a compass to point us in the right direction.
-Some people find their purpose with family, through work, by volunteering, or through a combination of all three.
+However, leaving the service might make us feel like we've been set adrift, like we're sailing without a compass to point us in the right direction.

-Volunteering for causes you believe in actually has multiple benefits, not only are you helping other people and organizations, you are also helping yourself at the same time.
+Did you know that volunteering have been proven to have multiple benefits?
+Not only are you helping other people and organizations, you are also helping yourself at the same time.
 U.S News & World Report found that volunteering can increase your self esteem, give you stability, a sense of belonging, and even improve increase your life expectancy!
 It’s important to find what your purpose is if you don’t already know and volunteering can be a great place to start while you search for your higher calling.

 3. You Were Always Learning New Skills